ajgrf/sprinkles/README.md

     includes most terminal themes in the wild, but excludes crazy palettes like solarized or base16.

-It shouldn't matter whether you use a light or dark theme.
+It shouldn't matter whether you use a light or dark theme (just make sure to set the background option appropriately).
 Some color palettes which break these rules may look good by accident.

 In addition, sprinkles aims to look a bit less busy than other colorschemes.